 Description

-The peptide is classified as amphiphilic, meaning it has both water-attracting and water-repelling regions, a property related to its mixed hydrophilic and hydrophobic amino acid residues.
-The tryptophan residue at the N-terminus gives it a characteristic UV absorbance profile used for laboratory identification.
-DSIP is notable for its low molecular weight and amphiphilic structure — the selective membrane separating circulating blood from brain tissue.
-In its research-grade form, it appears as a white lyophilized powder that dissolves in water.
+The peptide is classified as amphiphilic, meaning it has both water-attracting and water-repelling regions tied to its mixed hydrophilic and hydrophobic amino acid residues, a property associated with its ability to cross the blood-brain barrier.
+The tryptophan residue at its N-terminus gives it a characteristic UV absorbance profile used for laboratory identification.
+In research-grade form, it appears as a white lyophilized powder that dissolves in water.
+This product is strictly for research purposes only.

 PubChem Reference: View compound profile on NIH PubChem